Contrasting Frontier Group (ULCC) and The Competition

-Frontier Group (NASDAQ:ULCC – Get Rating) is one of 33 publicly-traded companies in the “Air transportation, scheduled” industry, but how does it contrast to its rivals?
-We will compare Frontier Group to related companies based on the strength of its dividends, institutional ownership, valuation, profitability, risk, analyst recommendations and earnings.
+Frontier Group (NASDAQ:ULCC – Get Rating) is one of 33 publicly-traded companies in the “Air transportation, scheduled” industry, but how does it weigh in compared to its rivals?
+We will compare Frontier Group to related companies based on the strength of its valuation, earnings, risk, dividends, institutional ownership, analyst recommendations and profitability.

-This table compares Frontier Group and its rivals top-line revenue, earnings per share and valuation.
+This table compares Frontier Group and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue